 Next, we have Paul the apostle’s own testimony saying, “I know a man in Christ who fourteen years ago (whether in the body or out of the body I do not know, God knows) was caught up to the third heaven.
 And I know that this man (whether in the body or apart from the body I do not know, God knows) was caught up into paradise and heard things too sacred to be put into words, things that a person is not permitted to speak.”
 (2 Corinthians 12:2-4 NET) So, according to the apostle Paul, there is a paradise that’s up in the third heaven.
 Therefore, these scriptures are a witness showing that paradise is not in some make-believe underworld inside the earth.
 For the only thing that’s inside the earth is the fires of hell itself.

 Okay, you may be asking: “where is Abraham and the rest of the departed Saints of God?”
 Well, let’s first notice that it says we’re surrounded by a “great cloud of witnesses” in that passage above.
 Also, it says in Hebrews 11:13 that those witnesses are they who have died in faith.
-So, doesn’t it sound like they are quite alive and we’re surrounded by them as well?
+So, according to that passage above, doesn’t it sound like they are quite alive and we’re surrounded by them as well?
 We can see this also to be true from the account of the rich man and Lazarus.
 For after the rich man died, he was aware of his surroundings by feeling the torments of hell.
-And while looking up, his eyes were opened to see the realm of the departed saints, where Lazarus was, being comforted in the arms of Abraham.
-So again, this was not some place inside the earth but instead outside of the earth.
+And while looking up, his eyes were opened to see the realm of the saints, where Lazarus was, being comforted in the arms of Abraham.

 So, even though a person’s body may be buried in the ground, their soul would still be alive.
 This is true whether one is up in the realm of the saints or being tormented in the flames of hell below.